vlumi/grid-games/README.md

 The framework features a rudimentary lobby chat, allowing people to login and challenge each others to a game of chosen variant.

-The server backend is Java EE 7 on Java 8, and the front-end is HTML 5 and jQuery.
+The server backend is Java EE 7 on Java 8, and the front-end is HTML 5 with Bootstrap and jQuery.

 Requirements
 ------------